 J O N A T H A N L O R A N D

-I am a mathematician working as a postdoc in the Frazzoli group in the Institute for Dynamic Systems and Control at ETH Zurich.
+I am a mathematician working as a lecturer in the Mechanical Engineering Department at ETH Zurich, as part of the Frazzoli group in the Institute for Dynamic Systems and Control.

 Lorand